-Genderfluid: refers to gender which can vary over time, or at random, or in response to different circumstances.
-A genderfluid person may at any given time identify as non-binary, a man, a woman, any combination of these, or simply no gender.
+Refers to gender which can vary over time, or at random, or in response to different circumstances.
+A genderfluid person may at any given time be non-binary, a man, a woman, any combination of these, or simply no gender.
 For some people this “switch” between genders may happen a few times a day or every few weeks or months–every person’s experience is unique and valid.

-Genderqueer: A genderqueer person is someone who does not live by traditional ideas of gender.
-Rather, they can identify with having an overlap between several genders (for example, woman and non-binary; man and woman; man, woman and non-binary), having more than one gender, having no gender, and/or being genderfluid (see above).
+A genderqueer person is someone who does not live by traditional ideas of gender.
+Rather, they can have an overlap between several genders (for example, woman and non-binary; man and woman; man, woman and non-binary), having more than one gender, having no gender, and/or being genderfluid (see above).

-Intersex: Intersex people are people who are born with bodies that are not typically or exclusively “male” or “female”.
+Intersex people are people who are born with bodies that are not typically or exclusively “male” or “female”.
 This usually only applies to external sex organs, as nothing else is generally examined at birth.
 In some countries, parents have recently been given the opportunity to leave the gender assignment blank when their child is intersex.
 However, a lot of social pressure still exists for those parents, as being either “female” or “male” is of fundamental importance for human beings within many societies.
 A lot of intersex people have been, and still are, put through gender reassignment surgery after birth, against their will (as infants cannot consent), and very often parents are very misinformed about the decisions they are making.
 Some intersex people may only notice that they are intersex during puberty.
-Intersex people identify as they see fit, be it as men or women, cis or trans, intersex, non-binary, genderqueer, gay, lesbian, bisexual, straight, etc.
+Intersex people are men or women, cis or trans, intersex, non-binary, genderqueer, gay, lesbian, bisexual, straight, etc.